devdogio/RucksackDocs/Database/Database.md

 Databases can be used to retrieve data from a specific source.
 This database can load data on your local computer, from the cloud, etc. The database has sync and async methods to retrieve and set data.

+## UnityDatabase<T>

+By default the `UnityDatabase<T>` is used to store data.
+The `UnityDatabase<T>` is a scriptable object that stores a simple flat array of items.
+If you want better lookup times, or to fetch data from an online source you can implement a custom database.

 ## Implementing a custom database

 Below you'll find a Mongo database example.